10 Instant Pot recipes sure to score a touchdown on Super Bowl Sunday

 2.)
 French dip sandwiches from Pencil No. 2

-The beef in this French dip recipe gets so tender -- because it's cooked in the Instant Pot -- that you'll want to have two sandwiches.
-This recipe is great for large groups of people because you can serve the beef warm in the Instant Pot and people can build their own sandwiches.
-Just add provolone cheese and you're all set.
+The beef in this French dip recipe gets so tender -- because it’s cooked in the Instant Pot -- that you’ll want to have two sandwiches.
+This recipe is great for a crowd (meaning, you might have to save it for a non-pandemic year), because you can serve the beef warm in the Instant Pot and people can build their own sandwiches.
+Just add provolone cheese and you’re all set.

 3.)
 Swedish meatballs from The Typical Mom

-Who doesn't love a meatball?
-This Swedish meatball recipe takes just less than 30 minutes to make, and will for sure be a crowd favorite.
+Who doesn’t love a meatball?
+This Swedish meatball recipe takes just less than 30 minutes to make, and your family will love it.
 Once you know how to make the meatballs in the Instant Pot, you can adapt this recipe to any meatball dish, too.
 Meatball subs sound delicious too, right?

 4.)
 Sloppy joes from Amy and Jacky